hantsy/spring-reactive-sample/docs/data-neo4j-client.md

 Once Spring Data Neo4j is configured in a reactive application, a `ReactvieNeo4jClient` bean is available in the Spring application context.

-Like the R2dbc's `DatabaseClient` , with `ReactiveNeo4jClient`, you can execute custom Cyper Queries and handle returning result freely.
+Like the R2dbc's `DatabaseClient` , with `ReactiveNeo4jClient`, you can execute custom Cypher Queries and handle returning result freely.

 For example, to find all posts, it can be done by the following method.